luanon404/seledroid/readme.md

-Seledroid Remote Driver
+Seledroid Remote WebDriver
 ======================

 Stop update
 -----------

-You can join my [telegram group](https://t.me/RHToolCommunity) to follow me making a webdriver uwu.
+You can join my [telegram group](https://t.me/RHToolCommunity) to see me make a new webdriver uwu.
+[This is beta, full of bugs]

 I really want to upgrade it but my current knowledge doesn't allow it, this is 100% my self build, I hope you guys like it, just use this code to continue, its free, thanks :)

 Welcome